sumimakito/AwesomeQRCode/README.md

-// A still background (a still image as the background) val background = StillBackground() background.bitmap = backgroundBitmap // assign a bitmap as the background background.clippingRect = Rect(0, 0, 200, 200) // clip the background before applying
+// A still background (a still image as the background) val background = StillBackground() background.bitmap = backgroundBitmap // assign a bitmap as the background background.clippingRect = Rect(0, 0, 200, 200) // crop the background before applying
 background.alpha = 0.7f // alpha of the background to be drawn

 // A blend background (to draw a QR code onto an area of a still image)